Craig Coxhead

-Craig Coxhead is a New Zealand judge who is currently serving as Chief Justice of Niue.
+Craig Coxhead is a New Zealand judge who is currently serving as Chief Justice of the High Court of Niue.

 Coxhead graduated from the University of Waikato in 1994 with a Bachelor of Laws.
 He worked in private practice before becoming a lecturer at the University of Waikato Law School.
 He served as president of Te Huinga Roia Māori o Aotearoa – the New Zealand Māori Law Society.

 Coxhead was appointed to the Māori Land Court on 25 January 2008.
 In 2011 he was appointed as a judge of the High Court of Niue, and in 2016 as a Justice of the High Court of the Cook Islands.
 He was appointed Chief Justice of Niue on 22 November 2018, replacing Patrick Savage.
+In May 2024, he was appointed Deputy Chief Judge of the Māori Land Court.